 2. The second official version consists of the online, authenticated PDFs of Minnesota statutes, laws, or rules, which have been designated as official records by the Revisor of Statutes under Minnesota Statutes, section 3E.04, subdivision 2.

-Online versions of Minnesota law are available at https://www.revisor.mn.gov/pubs.
+Online versions of Minnesota law are available on the Minnesota Law page.
 To authenticate a PDF, click on the "authenticate" link located on the upper right side of a statute, law, or rule web page, and follow the prompts.

 See the sample citations below, which are followed by notes on formatting.